nhsengland/it-standards/security/guidance-for-using-open-internet-tools.md

 ### Storage and data retention

-Laws and regulations make NHS England and NHS Improvement and its employees responsible for managing information.
+Laws and regulations make NHS England and its employees responsible for managing information.
 Some examples include:

 -   the Freedom of Information Act
 -   the Data Protection Act and General Data Protection Regulation